http301/http301.github.io/knowledge-dump/_posts/2015-03-14-advanced-coding-questions.md

 ### Q2.Determine last bit of byte stream

 Given a byte array, which is an encoding of characters.
 Here is the rule:

-a.
-If the first bit of a byte is 0, that byte stands for a one-byte character
+1. If the first bit of a byte is 0, that byte stands for a one-byte character
-b.
-If the first bit of a byte is 1, that byte and its following byte together stand for a two-byte character Now implement a function to decide if the last character is a one-byte character or a two-byte character
+2. If the first bit of a byte is 1, that byte and its following byte together stand for a two-byte character

+Now implement a function to decide if the last character is a one-byte character or a two-byte character

 **Solution:**